aledecicco/english-programming-language/README.md

 # Introduction
 The goal of this project is to make a language that is as similar as possible to plain English.
 Natural language is ambiguous, so we apply a series of rules and constraints to it.
 With them, we end up with a language that looks like English, but that is stable enough to be understood by a computer.

+Of course, nothing can stop you from writing code that is obfuscated or not similar at all to a text in english, but it's up to you to write EPL programs in a readable way,

-Here are some sentences that the interpreter can understand:
+Here is a snippet with some sentences that the interpreter can understand:
 ```
 Let L be the list from 0 to 5.
 Add 1 to each number in L.